 Gov. Baldwin went on WTIC Thursday evening to broadcast an official message.
 The same statement was carried by the other stations.
 Mayor Mortensen spoke on two broadcasts from his office, both of them aired by WTHT and WDRC.
 His statements, too, were read over WNBC and WTIC.
 There was no competition for "firsts".
-Hartford's four stations worked as the weekend WDRC devoted all its sustaining time to appeal for funds.
+Hartford's four stations worked as one.